lonycell/grafana.v7/docs/sources/features/panels/panels.md

 1. To edit the graph you click on the graph title to open the panel menu, then `Edit`.
 1. This should take you to the `Metrics` tab.
 In this tab you should see the editor for your default data source.

 When you click the `Metrics` tab, you are presented with a Query Editor that is specific to the Panel Data Source.
-Use the Query Editor to build your queries and Grafana will visualize them in real time.
+Use the Query Editor to build your queries and ThingSPIN will visualize them in real time.

 ## Move panels